Should You Watch ‘We Have a Ghost’? Our Review of Netflix’s New Comedy

 Playing the role of quirky friend, love interest, and brilliant sidekick, Isabella mustered enough presence and range to prove that she can hang or even outpace her leads.
 For a side character, she seemed to have just as much, if not more, depth than Kevin did in a more important role.

-Isabella Russo as Joy Yoshino We Have a Ghost
+Isabella Russo As Joy Yoshino We Have A Ghost

 Photo by Charley Gallay/Getty Images for Netflix